-Most SEO experts promotes heavily on link building, and rightfully so, it’s measurable, billable, and it is one of the numerous crucial ranking factors for improving the search engine rankings.
+Most SEO experts heavily promote link building, rightfully so, it’s measurable, billable, and one of the numerous crucial ranking factors for improving search engine rankings.

-Way back when keyword stuffing was a thing, you can rank a page just by stuffing in keywords and search engines will say, hey this page has a lot of those keywords, we’ll rank you for it.
+When keyword stuffing was a thing, you could rank a page just by stuffing in keywords, and search engines would say, hey, this page has many of those keywords; we’ll rank you for it.

-But now, with machine learning and A.I, what matters most is how often you use them, the surrounding text, other articles that are related to another, link diversity, and much much more.
-It’s not a binary thing and each has their part to play in this world of SEO.
+But now, with machine learning and AI, what matters most is how often you use them, the surrounding text, other related articles, link diversity, and much more.
+It’s not binary; each has its part in this SEO world.

 Click here to check out our WordPress Plugin on internal link building.